say8425/aws-secrets-manager-actions/README.md

      SECRET_NAME: ${{ secrets.SECRET_NAME }}
 ```

-Add your AWS IAM keys.
-And add you want to use secret name from your AWS Secrets Manager secrets list.
+Add your AWS IAM keys and you secret name that you want to use from your AWS Secrets Manager secrets list.
-Then your secrets will be environment values.
+Then your secrets will be defined environment values.

 ### AWS IAM